amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 because, while `t` turning into `d` is a natural process in Kannada, `d` turning into `t` is not so common*.

-Having analysed the similarities in the process of derivation of these related pronominal forms in isolation, let us now consider the differences in their semantics.
+Having analysed the similarities in the process of derivation of these related pronominal forms in isolation, let us now turn towards the differences in their semantics.

 As seen above, though not used as independent pronouns, `atu`/`attu`, `itu`/`ittu` were used in Old Kannada as suffixes in the third-person demonstrative neuter gender singular pronominal semantics as seen in `ninatu`/ `ninattu`, `anitu`/`anittu` etc.